Lyndies/LMNO-GuildPack/README.md

 The .zip file will be downloaded, and you'll be able to follow the [instructions](https://github.com/Lyndies/LMNO-GuildPack#-modpack-installation) and get the modpack on your [Twitch Client](https://updates.twitchapp.net/windows/installer/TwitchSetup_[usher-53735939].exe)!

 ### * Server Side

+## Old Versions:
+>Here you'll find the old versions of the pack, for whatever reason you'd want them for.

+Get them [here](./Old-Version), with the respective Changelists attached.